‘God’s Not Dead’ and the Bastardization of Christian Filmmaking

 This isn’t so much a third factor of the movie’s message as it is a result of the first two factors.
 The film dishonestly handles almost every thematic element it touches: human nature, logic, philosophy, character development, etc. We’re not just talking about being sloppy.
 We’re talking about lying.
 In a court of law, it’s called perjury.
 Does anyone see a problem with Christians—supposed proponents of truth—resorting to lying as a rhetorical device?

 Even as the end credits roll, several real-life court cases are highlighted as the supposed inspiration for the movie.
-YouTuber Kevin McCreary (a.k.a., Nostalgia Christian) actually researched every single one of these cases (which he begins discussing at the 32:40 mark).
+YouTuber Kevin McCreary (a.k.a., Nostalgia Christian) actually researched every single one of these cases.
 Here’s what he discovered:

 …most of [the court cases] don’t have anything to do with religion, but rather political issues that tend to be more conservative.
 And without exception, they’re cases of Christians filing lawsuits against schools. . . .
 Not a single one of them are cut-and-dried cases of Christians being mistreated, and they all result in the Alliance Defending Freedom [an organization that gets an ad at the end of the credits] making a lot of money.